- Ceramic Arts Daily - http://ceramicartsdaily.org -

 Carving into a clay surface can be very gratifying, but when you’re making pieces for use, you need to be make sure that the carving accentuates the function and doesn’t hinder it.
 It’s easy to get carried away and end up with a piece that doesn’t function as well as it could.
 Being attentive to a few basic design considerations will help you keep your clay carving appropriate to the form.

-In today’s post, an excerpt from the second edition of our free download Ceramic Carving Tool Techniques: Bringing the Ceramic Surface to Life, potter Emily Reason shares her secrets for getting her clay carving just right.
+In today’s post, an excerpt from our free download Ceramic Carving Tool Techniques: Bringing the Ceramic Surface to Life, potter Emily Reason shares her secrets for getting her clay carving just right.
 Jennifer Harnetty, editor.

 Considerations for Carving